Domestos

 Domestos is a British brand of household cleaning range which contains bleach (primarily sodium hypochlorite, NaOCl).
 It is manufactured by Unilever.
 Domestos (and Chlorox, essentially a 10–25% solution of sodium hypochlorite) contains 100,000 ppm (10%) of the active component, available chlorine; many other bleaches contain 50,000 or less.

 History

-Domestos was first produced in 1929 by Wilfred Handley, an industrial chemist, and sold door-to-door by salesmen who refilled stoneware jars bought by the customers.
+Domestos was first produced in 1929 by Wilfred Handley, an industrial chemist, and sold door-to-door by salesmen in Newcastle upon Tyne. who refilled stoneware jars bought by the customers.
 In 1961 the company was acquired by Lever Brothers.